OliverEvans96/instant-docs/src/pages/docs/backend.md

 ## Custom Auth

-You can use the Admin SDK to create your authentication flows.
-You'd typically make a change on the backend, a change on the frontend:
+You can use the Admin SDK to create your own authentication flows.
+You'd typically make a change on both your backend and frontend:

 ### Backend: auth.createToken